comunica/comunica/README.md

 **Note: `npm install` is not supported at the moment, as this project makes use of Yarn's [workspaces](https://yarnpkg.com/lang/en/docs/workspaces/) functionality**

 This will install the dependencies of all modules, and bootstrap the Lerna monorepo.
-After that, all [Comunica packages](https://github.com/comunica/comunica/tree/master/packages) are available in the `packages/` folder and can be used in a development environment, such as querying with [Comunica SPARQL (`@comunica/query-sparql`)](https://github.com/comunica/comunica/tree/master/engines/query-sparql).
+After that, all [Comunica packages](https://github.com/comunica/comunica/tree/master/packages) are available in the `packages/` folder, and the [Comunica engines](https://github.com/comunica/comunica/tree/master/engines) are available in the `engines/` folder.
+These can be used in a development environment, such as querying with [Comunica SPARQL (`@comunica/query-sparql`)](https://github.com/comunica/comunica/tree/master/engines/query-sparql).

 Furthermore, this will add pre-commit hooks using [husky](https://www.npmjs.com/package/husky) to build, lint and test.
 These hooks can temporarily be disabled at your own risk by adding the `-n` flag to the commit command.